 The Dartmouth Honor Principle applies to all work you submit for a grade in this course.
 That is, the exams and graded activities you turn in must be your own.
 Any copying of another person's work or from the Internet, in whole or in part, is a violation of the Honor Principle.
+This includes the use of generative AI tools (such as ChatGPT).
 However, we will be working in groups during class on various non-graded problemsolving activities.
 During these activities, you are encouraged to ask each other questions, share ideas and brainstorm solutions.
+You are also encouraged to work together on the non-graded problem sets that will be released throughout the term.

-The detailed description of the Dartmouth Honor Principle is available at https://students.dartmouth.edu/community-standards/policy/academic-honor-principle.
+The detailed description of the Dartmouth Honor Principle is available at https://policies.dartmouth.edu/policy/academic-honor-principle-1